JHaoX/Grafana-Influxdb/README.md

 # Grafana-Influxdb
-Making middleware between Grafana and Influxdb to have a better performance.
+A middleware between Grafana and Influxdb that has the following functions:
+- simple forwarding
+- optimize queries, accelerate the frontend rendering speed.
+- intelligently decide the sample size